eltaline/wzd/README.md

 - Linear scaling of read and write using clustered file systems
 - Effective methods of reading and writing data
 - Supports CRC data integrity when writing or reading
-- Support for Range and Accept-Ranges, If-None-Match and If-Modifed-Since headers
+- Support for Range and Accept-Ranges, If-None-Match and If-Modified-Since headers
 - Store and share 10,000 times more files than there are inodes on any POSIX compatible file system, depending on the directory structure
 - Support for adding, updating, deleting files and values, and delayed compaction/defragmentation of Bolt archives
 - Allows the server to be used as a NoSQL database, with easy sharding based on the directory structure